UnmatchedBracket/DemystifyBonk/Packets.md

       <li>'mode': Room mode.
 Can consist of these options: <code>bonkquick</code>,<code>arrowsquick</code>,<code>grapplequick</code>,<code>custom</code> </li></a>
       <li>'guestName': What your guestname would be if guest is is set to true</li></a>
       <li>'avatar': Your skin data</li></a>
+      <li>'game': This should only be added when you want to create a room for supercarstadium. and in that case you want game to be "car"</li></a>
     </ol>
   </p></li>
     <li id="out14"><p>